 Sr. Project Section Environmental Mitigation Measures Respons ibility Key Performance Monitoring Location No. Activities Impacts/Entity Execution Monitoring Indicators Frequency locations Works do not block access to sites CC PIU & CSC access to the sites is not blocked Daily Same as above B.8.2 Discovery of unidentified cultural or religious site B.8.2.1 Community disturbance The contractor shall not trespass into the site, shall exclude all works and immediately inform the Site Engineer CC PIU & CSC The engineer informed of the discovery of unidentified cultural or religious sites Monthly Same as above Community liaison to be maintained.
 GRM to be established to address related complaints. СС PIU & CSC Number of complaints regularly Same as above B.8.3 Chance find B. 8.3.1 In the case of a chance find, the contractor will secure the site and report immediately to PIU.
 Works may not recommence until the Engineer approves.
 Site visits of the Culture Tourism & Antiquities Department, Govt of Sindh will be facilitated.
 Further works will be carried out on such sites only after obtaining clearance from the Department CC, CSC PIU & Culture Tourism & Antiquities Departme nt, Govt of Sindh Chance find As or when Same as above B9.
-Saf ety/Health Measure es for The L ocal Population B 9.1 The local population living within/near the sub-project especially B 9.1.1 Accident risks, particularly for the local population living within/near the subproject especially Restriction on movement of machinery on the designated haulage routes for transportation of materials.
+Safe ety/Health Measure s for The Lo ocal Population B 9.1 The local population living within/near the sub-project especially B 9.1.1 Accident risks, particularly for the local population living within/near the subproject especially Restriction on movement of machinery on the designated haulage routes for transportation of materials.
 Public awareness campaigns through displaying signboards CC PIU & CSC Number of complaints to ensure compliance with ESS4 - Community Health and Safety regularly Same as above

-Sr. Project Section Environmental Mitigation Measures Respons ibility Key Performance Monitoring Location

-No. Activities Impacts/Entity Execution Monitoring Indicators Frequency

-women, women, children at the site and haulage routes.

-children and elderly people and elderly people; Public Interaction with the community; Setting up speed limits (not

-eldeny people awareness more than 15 Km in work

-campaigns areas); Availability of first aid

-through box for locals; Strict

-displaying enforcement keeping non-

-signboards at site working persons, particularly

-and haulage children, away from work sites;

-routes; Adequate signage to manage

-Vulnerability to traffic at sites, haulage and

-accidents; access roads; Ensure water

-Deterioration of sprinkling.
-(ECoP 12)

-health due to dust For Community Female Members:

-•Awareness should be created

-among the local community

-including females about the

-construction work.

-•Workers should not be allowed

-to crowd in the residential

-communities within the site.

-•Alternative routes for

-pedestrians should be provided

-to avoid mixing women with

-•Raise awareness among the

-communities of the potential

-risks of GBV, SEA, and SH and

-establish links with response

-services in the nearby

-communities that can respond

-to instances of GBV

-(particularly those related to

-issues of labour influx).

-•Contractor should take proper
+Sr. Project Section Environmental Mitigation Measures Respons ibility Key Performance Monitoring Location No. Activities Impacts/Entity Execution Monitoring Indicators Frequency women, children and elderly people women, children and elderly people; Public awareness campaigns through displaying signboards at site and haulage routes; Vulnerability to accidents; Deterioration of health due to dust at the site and haulage routes.
+Interaction with the community; Setting up speed limits (not more than 15 Km in work areas); Availability of first aid box for locals; Strict enforcement keeping nonworking persons, particularly children, away from work sites; Adequate signage to manage traffic at sites, haulage and access roads; Ensure water sprinkling.
+(ECoP 12) For Community Female Members: Awareness should be created among the local community including females about the construction work.
+Workers should not be allowed to crowd in the residential communities within the site.
+Alternative routes for pedestrians should be provided to avoid mixing women with workers.
+Raise awareness among the communities of the potential risks of GBV, SEA, and SH and establish links with response services in the nearby communities that can respond to instances of GBV (particularly those related to issues of labour influx).
+Contractor should take proper